 The proteins are the central active parts of a simulation as they process and produce metabolites.
 In a protein: definition line the next two tokens after the keyword specify the protein type (the currently known types are explained below) and a numerical index which is used to generate a unique label for this protein copy.
-The rest of the line is the information which is specific for that protein type.
-In the simulation setup, this part is just passed on to the protein which has to do the parsing itself.
-This specific part consists of pool names that the protein is connected to, the respective association and dissociation constants, and any other parameters required to parametrize the protein.
+The rest of the line is specific information for that protein type.
+In the simulation setup, this part is passed on to the protein which has to do the parsing itself.
+This specific part consists of pool names that the protein is connected to, the respective association and dissociation constants, and any other parameters required by the protein.